Combined Scalp and Ear Acupuncture in Patients With Proton Pump Inhibitor- Dependent Gastroesophageal Reflux Disease

 Time Frame: Two weeks

-The participants must have four-time acupuncture in two weeks or four-time, and each acupuncture spends one hour.
-The participants must have to blood draw before the first time acupuncture and after the last acupuncture.
-The difference results in GABA will show the effect of acupuncture
+The participants must have four-time acupuncture/acupressure treatment in two weeks, and each acupuncture/acupressure treatment spends one hour.
+Blood samples were collected before the first time acupuncture/acupressure treatment and after the last acupuncture/acupressure treatment.
+The differences between cytokines and GABA will help us to understand the possible mechanisms of acupuncture.

 Two weeks